Spectral gaps for noncompact hyperbolic surfaces with linearly many cusps: (1,3) -graphs and associated hyperbolic surfaces

 \subsection{Cheeger constant}

 Another key geometric quantity to study expander graphs is the Cheeger constant, motivated by Cheeger \cite{Cheeger70}.
 The Cheeger estimate has been particularly influential, as it reveals a close relationship between the first eigenvalue of the graph Laplacian and the Cheeger constant.
-Notably, Dodziuk \cite{MR0743744} and Alon and Milman \cite{MR0782626} independently extended the Cheeger estimate to graphs.
-Recently, the Cheeger estimate has been extended to the Steklov problem, see \cite{MR3722072, HHW22}.
-Assume $G$ is a connected graph, and $\Omega_1,\Omega_2\subset V(G)$ are two subsets.
+We recall below the graph Cheeger inequality and the Steklov comparison estimate needed in this paper.
+Assume $G$ is a connected graph, and $\Omega_1,\Omega_2\subseteq V(G)$ are two subsets.
 Define

-For any subset $\Omega\subset V(G)$, set The Cheeger constant $h(G)$ of $G$ is defined as
+For any subset $\Omega\subseteq V(G)$, set The Cheeger constant $h(G)$ of $G$ is defined as

 According to the observation of Yau, see \cite[Theorem 8.3.6]{Buser-book}, for any hyperbolic surface $X$, $h(X)$ is realized by some curve which divides $X$ into two connected components.
 Similar result holds for the case of connected graphs.
-We restate the result as follows. \begin{lemma}[Theorem 2.11 in \cite{CSZ15}] For any connected graph $G$, $h(G)$ is realized by some subset $\Omega$ such that $\Omega$ and $G\setminus\Omega$ are both connected. \end{lemma}
+We restate the result as follows. \begin{lemma}\cite[Theorem 2.11]{CSZ15} For any connected graph $G$, $h(G)$ is realized by some subset $\Omega$ such that $\Omega$ and $G\setminus\Omega$ are both connected. \end{lemma}